Everything you need to know to get started with kettlebells

 Q. What Is The Difference Between Single and Double Kettlebell Exercises.

 There’s a few.
-But mostly double kettlebell work is better for strength and power and muscle, and single kettlebell work is better for endurance and flexibility.
-There is always cross over, of course, but because using two kettlebells often implies using more weight, double kettlebell work is more suited toward heavier, lower rep sets, and single kettlebell work toward lighter, higher rep sets.
+But mostly double kettlebell work is better for strength and muscle, and single kettlebell work is better for endurance and mobility/flexibility.
+There is always cross over, of course, but because using two kettlebells (often) implies using more weight, double kettlebell work is suited more toward heavier, lower rep sets, and single kettlebell work toward lighter, higher rep sets.

 Q. Should I Do Single or Double Kettlebell Workouts?